syncfusion-content/maui-docs/MAUI/Calendar/calendar-mode.md

 # Calendar mode in .NET MAUI Calendar (SfCalendar)

 The Calendar mode is specified in the calendar property enumeration, which is used to display the calendar based on the modes.
 It offers three modes: `Default`, `Dialog`, and `RelativeDialog`.
-The default calendar mode is `Default` in the `SfCalendar`.
+The default calendar mode in the `SfCalendar` is `Default`.

 ## Dialog Mode